nshitolay/cse-15l-lab-reports/lab3.md

 Sources:
 https://www.geeksforgeeks.org/grep-command-in-unixlinux/

-# Command 4 "grep -r -c"
+# Command 4 - "grep -r -c"
-This command prints all the filenames followed by the number of times the pattern appears in the file
+This command prints all the filenames followed by the number of times the pattern appears in the file.

 **Example 1:**
 `grep -r -c "food" written_2`